Find Affordable College Courses

 67% Women

-Stony Brook University is the 3rd most popular school in the nation for students seeking a master's degree in liberal arts / sciences and humanities.
+Stony Brook University comes in at #3 on our list of the most popular colleges offering master's degrees in liberal arts / sciences & humanities.
 Each year, around 26,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-During the 2020-2021 academic year, 121 people received their master's degree in liberal arts / sciences and humanities from SUNY Stony Brook.
-About 67% of this group were women, and 30% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 121 people received their master's degree in liberal arts / sciences & humanities from SUNY Stony Brook.
+About 67% of this group were women, and 26% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in liberal arts / sciences & humanities at Stony Brook University make a median salary of 51,346.

 #4